The Millennium Forum welcomed the New Year in style with The Ulster Orchestra returning to the city with A Night in Vienna.

 So if you have never been to see the Ulster Orchestra live, go and sample the real deal.
 This music was written to be performed and enjoyed, and the Ulster Orchestra and Soprano Alish Tynon certainly delivered.

-They are back performing in the city in April and May this year, and I for one will be in the audience.
+They are back performing in the city on February 13th and May 14th, and I for one will be in the audience.

 Millennium Forum, 5th January 2020